parthivrmenon/aws_saa/26_aws_security_and_encryption.md

     - CloudFront
     - AppSync Graphql API
     - Cognito User Pools
+## WAF Rule Types, Groups
+- Regular rule – Matches request content (headers, URI, query string, body) to allow/block traffic
+- Rate-based rule – Limits requests from the same IP over time to stop floods or abuse
+- Managed rule – Prebuilt rule sets (AWS or vendors) for common web exploits (SQLi, XSS, bots)

-- define Web ACLs on:
+- Rule group – Logical collection of rules reused across multiple Web ACLs
+- Default action – Fallback allow/block behavior when no WAF rule matches

+**Notes**:
+- AWS WAF supports geo location rules (regular, rate-based) that allow or block HTTP requests based on the request’s country of origin
 - IP Set: upto 10k IP addresses per rule
-    - HTTP Headers or Body, URI Strings for common attacks like SQL Injection, XSS, etc.
-    - size constraints
-    - geo-match (block specific countries)
-    - rate-based rules for DDoS protection
-- web ACLS are regional except for CloudFront
+- Web ACLs are regional except for CloudFront

 ## WAF - Fixed IP for ALB
 - you can use a Globla Accelerator for fixed IP and then use WAF to protect the ALB